bigskysoftware/_hyperscript/www/index.md

 ------ {.grow-0 .align-self:stretch style="justify-self:center"}

-see it in action: <button class="btn primary" _="on click writeText(the #snippet's innerText) into the navigator's clipboard put 'copied!' into me wait 1s put 'copy' into me">
+see it in action: <button class="btn primary" _="on click writeText(the #sample's innerText) into the navigator's clipboard put 'copied!' into me wait 1s put 'copy' into me">